 If your teeth begin feeling a little loose, don’t worry; this is normal!
 Your braces must first loosen your teeth to move them into the right position.
 Once your teeth are where they need to be, they will no longer be loose.

-Loose Wires and Bands
+Loose Wires & Bands

 The wires and bands on your braces may come loose.
 If this happens, please contact us as soon as possible so we can check and repair your appliance.
 If any piece of your appliance comes off, be sure to save it and bring it to the office with you.

-Take Care of your Braces
+Take Care Of Your Braces

 Broken wires and brackets can increase the length of your treatment process, so be sure to take care of all your appliances.
 Your teeth and jaw can only move into their correct positions if you consistently wear the rubber bands, retainer, or other appliances prescribed by your orthodontist.

-Playing Sports with Braces
+Playing Sports With Braces

 You can still play sports even while wearing braces, but we do recommend that you wear a mouth guard to protect your teeth and your appliance.
-Let Dr. Speaks know if you need help finding the right mouth guard for the best protection.
+Let Dr. Speaks know if you need help finding the right mouthguard for the best protection.

 In case of a sports emergency, be sure to immediately check your mouth and your braces for any damage that may have occurred.
 If you notice any loose teeth, or if your brackets or wires have been damaged, please contact our office right away.
 You can temporarily relieve the discomfort with wax or by rinsing your mouth with warm saltwater.

-Eating with Braces
+Eating With Braces

 Poor eating habits during orthodontic treatment may have three adverse effects: